woodylee1974/simple_sm/README.md

 ```

 ## Pass in event
-You have 2 methods to pass in event to a state machine wrapped object:
+You have 2 methods to pass in event to state machine object:
 1) call the method with same name as event
 For example,
 ```